MariaDaskalaki/Cancer_from_evolutionary_perspective/README.md

 The code is written in C and takes two command line parameters: initial number of cells and number of generations.

+All the implementations are in the directory Github_comparison.

 For the implementation pop_sim_interactions_with_gauss_weights.c:
   1) pop_sim_libraries.h must be at the current directory
   2) gcc -o pop_sim_interactions_with_gauss_weights pop_sim_interactions_with_gauss_weughts.c -g -lgsl -lgslcblas -lm